Are you a new deacon in the Christian Reformed Church?

 Most of us are familiar with the saying, “Give someone a fish and they have food for a day.
 Teach them to fish and they have food for a lifetime.”
 Engaging in community ministry involves assessing the various needs in our neighbourhoods and contributing in more ways than simply “giving them a fish.”

-Seeking justice involves asking the deeper question about “why” some of our vulnerable neighbours suffer injustice, and then pursuing an answer which includes the structures (organizations, governments, etc) of society and how they too can perpetuate the injustice.
+Seeking justice involves asking the deeper questions about “why” some of our vulnerable neighbours suffer injustice, and then pursuing an answer which includes the structures (organizations, governments, etc) of society and how they too can perpetuate the injustice.
 As we begin to find answers, we create awareness of injustices and speak out for justice through advocacy.

 When deacons are installed in the church they are called, in Christ’s name, to both “relieve victims of injustice” and “be prophetic critics of the waste, injustice, and selfishness in our society.”
 Since they often walk closely with those who experience injustices, deacons have a special opportunity and responsibility to not only respond directly to immediate needs with compassion (mercy), but also to promote awareness of injustice and engage in advocacy for justice.

 Diaconal Ministries Canada is committed to sharing, with the church, ways of living the biblical call to justice and to mobilize for advocacy.
 While justice often requires impartiality, there are times when God calls us to partiality, to live out a special concern for the vulnerable people groups in our country.
-Examples of various vulnerable people who can experience injustices in Canadian communities are:

 Visit our Mercy & Justice page to find helpful resources on how your church might walk alongside the vulnerable in your community and to see a full listing of our Canadian partners.